Homeopathy and tissue (cell) salts

 Homeopathic help with chronic dental pain

-Apparently, chronic gum problems as well as toothache responds well to homeopathic remedies.
+Apparently, chronic gum problems as well as toothache respond well to homeopathic remedies.
 Compare homeopathic toothache remedies.

 I once successfully used two homeopathic remedies to bring a deep-seated root infection